.wpb_animate_when_almost_visible { opacity: 1; }

 -H "Authorization: {access_token}" \

--H "X-API-Key: {api_key}" \
+-H "X-Api-Key: {api_key}" \

 https://api.orange.com/billing/b2b/v1/snapshots?groupBy=type

-A response will be:
+The response will be:

 {